nbrandaleone-blog/myblog/_posts/2020-05-18-Tweaking-the-EKS-CNI.md

 > "In any team you need a tank, a healer, a damage dealer, someone with crowd control abilities, and another who knows iptables"
 -- Jerome Petazzoni, on Twitter

 I can confirm this by viewing the IP Tables on my worker nodes.
-When the default setting is on, this is what it looks like:
+When the default setting is off, this is what it looks like:

 ``` sh
 # iptables -t nat -S AWS-SNAT-CHAIN-0